Angie graduated from Texas A&M University. This Texan enjoys writing, working on creative projects, and inspiring others to embrace life.

 When your pets have to bathe, have a designated area for them to be in while they dry.

 - Unless you have awesome grooming tools, most likely you will have to wait for your pets to be completely dry before letting them roam in the house or in the yard.
 Using towels in their crates and giving them a treat while they wait will help reinforce good behavior.

-- Keep their toys in one spot so they know exactly where to go to have some fun.
+- Keep their toys in one spot, so they know exactly where to go to have some fun.
 This will come in handy when you are away from home.
-Make sure these toys are safe to play with unsupervised.
+Make sure these toys are safe for unsupervised play.

 - If you haven't directly caught the perpetrator, you'll just have to assume each one played their part and get them all to understand that the action was not OK.
 You'll have to see what methods work best for every individual pet.

 - If you're in the stages of potty training your dog or cat, know that accidents are inevitable and always reinforce good behavior.